ietf-wg-acme/acme/draft-ietf-acme-acme.md

 : The requested value of the notAfter field in the certificate, in the date format defined in {{!RFC3339}}

-authorizations (required, array):
+authorizations (required, array of string):
 : For pending applications, the authorizations that the client needs to complete before the requested certificate can be issued (see
 {{identifier-authorization}}).
 For final applications, the authorizations that were completed.
-Each entry is a dictionary with parameters describing the
-authorization:

-  status (required, string):
-  : The status of the authorization.
-This field MUST have the same value as it does in the underlying authorization object.

-  url (required, string):
-  : A URL from which the authorization can be fetched with a GET request.
+Each entry is a URL from which an authorization can be fetched with a GET request.

 certificate (optional, string):
 : A URL for the certificate that has been issued in response to this